microsoft/datashaper/javascript/schema/docs/report/schema.api.md

 export interface WorkflowArgs {
     workflow: WorkflowSchema;
 }

+// Warning: (ae-missing-release-tag) "WorkflowInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type WorkflowInput = WorkflowStepId | InputBinding;

 // Warning: (ae-missing-release-tag) "WorkflowSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //